 - Unplug the machine: It’s a simple but important step.

-- Wipe machine surface: With a clean, dry cloth (or a damp cloth where needed), wipe surface of machine.
-Don't forget the area around the K-cup where coffee and tea granules may collect.
-Return all removable parts and plug in machine.
+- Wipe machine surface: With a clean, dry cloth (or a damp cloth where needed), wipe the surface of the machine.
+Don’t forget the area around the coffee pod holder where coffee and tea granules may collect.
+Return all the removable parts and plug in the machine.

-- Descale with a vinegar rinse: Mix one half white vinegar and water to fill the water reservoir.
-Start the brew cycle without inserting a K-cup.
-Repeat until reservoir is empty, discarding the mug contents after each brewing cycle.
+- Run the machine: Start the brew cycle without inserting a K-cup.
+Repeat until the reservoir is empty, discarding the mug contents after each brewing cycle.
 This process will help remove lime and scale buildup.
-Keurig recommends descaling your brewer at least every 3-6 months depending on your water source.
+Keurig recommends descaling your brewer at least every 3 to 6 months depending on your water source.